 Now that you've reviewed the benefits of travel, your partnership with EF and the details of your specific tour, it's time to tell travellers how to sign up:

 Take sign-ups at the meeting directly on your Tour Enrollment Page or by taking paper applications.

 After your presentation, hand out materials that you received from your Tour Consultant (the day-by-day itinerary, Enrollment Handbook, and the Payment Options & Global Travel Protection Plan pamphlet.)

 Ask your Tour Consultant for any email templates that you may need.

 Make sure to send a follow-up email to attendees thanking them for coming.
 Include a link to your Tour Enrollment Page and remind them of the enrollment deadline.

-Touch base with any students on your interested travelers list who couldn’t make the meeting to remind them about the enrollment deadline.
-Steer them toward your Tour Enrollment Page and EF’s Traveler Support team for details.
+Touch base with any students on your interested travellers list who couldn’t make the meeting to remind them about the enrollment deadline.
+Steer them toward your Tour Enrollment Page and EF’s Traveller Support team for details.

-If you’re interested, our Traveler Support team can also help contact anyone who came to the meeting but hasn’t yet enrolled.
+If you’re interested, our Traveller Support team can also help contact anyone who came to the meeting but hasn’t yet enrolled.
 Ask your Tour Consultant for more information.